 Should I contact a lawyer if I’ve taken an SGLT2 Inhibitor?

-The Lopez McHugh team is experienced in investigating and pursuing pharmaceutical lawsuits and can help you determine if a ketoacidosis or kidney failure lawsuit is for you.
+The Lopez McHugh team is experienced in investigating and pursuing pharmaceutical lawsuits and can help you determine if a ketoacidosis lawsuit or other SGLT2 inhibitor lawsuit is for you.
 Contact our SGLT2 inhibitor lawyers today for a free consultation.